copsTvFan/cops-episode-guide/guide.md

 **Back to Broward Special Edition**

-- (Broward County FL -- 12:57 AM Vehicle Pursuit) Sheriff's Office Special Investigations Unit -- Detective Brann Redl and Detective Anthony Costanzo pick up the chase of a hit and run driver.
+- (Broward County, FL -- 12:57 AM Vehicle Pursuit) Sheriff's Office Special Investigations Unit -- Detective Brann Redl and Detective Anthony Costanzo pick up the chase of a hit and run driver.
 The Detectives get right up next to the suspect vehicle and the driver hits their vehicle.
 After a prolonged